ChasNelson1990/mariadb-action/README.md

-# MariaDB GitHub Action
+# MariaDB GitHub Action - with added test database

-This [GitHub Action](https://github.com/features/actions) sets up a MariaDB database.
+This [GitHub Action](https://github.com/features/actions) sets up a MariaDB database plus a second test database.
+I developed this for running GitHub Actions that run through a suite of Django tests and confirm a Django instance runs.
+To ensure I don't ever overwrite a production database with tests, I usually use two separate databases $DATABASE and test\_$DATABASE.
+This action should be general enough to allow you create two databases with any names though.

 It is based on the Docker container and is limited by Github Actions, which contains only Linux now.
 Therefore it does not work in Mac OS and Windows environment.